Emory Collins: Career awards

-He was inducted in the National Sprint Car Hall of Fame (United States) in 1991.
+Collins was inducted in the National Sprint Car Hall of Fame (United States) in 1991.
 Collins was inducted in the Kossuth County Racing Hall of Fame in 2011.
 Collins was a member of the inaugural 2018 class at the Iowa Hall of Fame and Racing Museum.

 Personal life

-Collins died on June 2, 1982, from a heart attack.
+Collins died at the age of 77 on June 2, 1982, from a heart attack.
 Collins was survived by his wife Irene.
 Collins was nicknamed "Spunk".